jasraa/tp/docs/DeveloperGuide.md

 This class also contains the methods to handle any user interactions with the list of expenses.
 The methods and a brief explanation on their functionality is as follows :

+* listExpenses(String filterCategory) :
+  * The core functionality of this class.
+It lists a user's total expenses, optionally filtered by category as per user input.
+  * The amounts being shown are dependent on the currency being used.
+* calculateTotalExpenses() :
+  * The method used to calculate all expenses found in the expense list.

 ##### 3.6.4 Saving
 This class holds details regarding a saving a user has.
 Within this class, it has 3 class-level variables :
 `String category`, `LocalDate dateAdded`, `Double amount`.
 The variables and their relevance